Many people enjoy darts, but many of them wonder how to throw a dart technically. Anyway, while drinking a glass of beer, you can enjoy the game.

-We are going to discuss how a dart works, dart-throwing mechanism, what to do and what not to do when throwing darts.
+We are going to discuss how a dart works, the dart-throwing mechanism, what to do, and what not to do when throwing darts.
 And the most important thing how to throw a dart-like a pro.
 Also, you will learn how pro darters throw a dart and some examples from legend.

 When you want to throw a dart-like pro, you have to understand how dart works.
 First, let’s see how the dart flies.
 Darts travel along a parabola like a thrown stone flying or a bullet flying.

 Like the picture below.